 HM Treasury has designated Cheque and Credit as a regulated payment system for the purposes of Part 5 of the Financial Services (Banking Reform) Act 2013.
-This means that the Cheque, Credit and Image Clearing systems, managed by the C&CCC are regulated by the Payment Systems Regulator (PSR).
+This means that the Cheque, Credit and Image Clearing systems are regulated by the Payment Systems Regulator (PSR).

 The C&CCC holds its own consultations to explore issues facing the cheque and credit clearing landscape.
 More information can be found here.